Clarify Confused Nodes via Separated Learning: Conclusions and Outlook

-Based on our standard for selecting datasets, many datasets are included that are not fully tuned by baselines themselves.
-For a fair comparison, we detail hyperparameter tunning as follows:
+Based on our dataset selection criteria, many of the selected datasets have not been fully optimized by these baselines.
+To ensure a fair comparison, we provide detailed information on hyperparameter tuning as follows.

-GBK and HOG are too slow and take more than 100 times longer than the other methods, so only the default parameters in their code were used.
-For CPGNN, its code is not clear enough and it took a lot of our time just to reproduce them under our dataset splits and seed settings.
-We fail to find an interface for hyperparameter tuning, such as learning rate.
+The GBKSage and HOG methods exhibit significant computational inefficiency, requiring more than 100 times longer computation time compared to other approaches.
+Consequently, we only utilized their default parameters in our experiments.
+As for CPGNN, reproducing its code under our dataset splits and random seeds demands substantial effort.
+Regrettably, we were unable to find an interface for hyperparameter tuning, such as adjusting the learning rate.

-For other methods, we tune the common hyperparameters, such as learning rate, weigh decay and dropout in the search space, as shown in Table~\ref{tab: common-para}.
-Since they usually contain more than one specific hyperparameters and the optimal parameters they reported are failed in our environment, we adopt the default settings in their codes or papers.
-See Appendix.~\ref{app:hyper-baseline}.
+For other methods, we fine-tune the common hyperparameters within the search space, including learning rate, weight decay, and dropout (as presented in Table~\ref{tab: common-para}).
+Since these methods often involve multiple specific hyperparameters and their reported optimal settings did not yield satisfactory results in our experimental setup, we adopt the default configurations provided in their respective source codes or papers.
+Please refer to Appendix~\ref{app:hyper-baseline} for further details.